Newsletter

 by Alice Roberts

-Dogs became companions.
+Dogs became our companions.
 Wheat fed booming populations.
 Cattle gave us meat and milk.
 Corn fueled the growth of empires.
 Potatoes brought feast and famine.
 Chickens inspired new branches of science.
 Rice promised a golden future.
-Horses gave us strength and … Continue reading →
+Horses gave us strength … Continue reading →

 by Helene Munson